Nikita Gusev: Return to SKA

+Gusev enjoyed two offensively productive seasons with SKA, before opting to leave the club as a free agent at the conclusion of the 2022–23 season on 30 April 2023.

+Dynamo Moscow

+On 18 July 2023, Gusev as a free agent agreed to terms on a one-year contract with his fifth KHL club, HC Dynamo Moscow, for the 2023–24 season.
+After a highly productive debut season with Dynamo, Gusev was re-signed to a one-year contract extension on 1 August 2024.

 International play

 Gusev has played for Russia at the World Junior Championships and World Championships.
 He was a member of the Olympic Athletes from Russia team at the 2018 Winter Olympics.

 On 23 January 2022, Gusev was named to the roster to represent Russian Olympic Committee athletes at the 2022 Winter Olympics.